sorbet/sorbet/website/docs/type-annotations.md

 end
 ```

+### Declaring instance variables in a module

+Declaring instance variables in a Ruby module is a little different from
+instance variables in classes.
+There are a handful of techniques for declaring
+instance variables in modules.

+1. Define a lazily-initialized instance variable, like in [the previous
+    section](#declaring-lazily-initialized-instance-variables).

+    This is the most straightforward technique assuming that

+Most Ruby modules do not have an `initialize` method.
+There is no reason this
+must be the case: Ruby modules are allowed to define a

+Because Ruby `module`'s do not have an `initialize` method, declaring instance
+variables is a little different.

+1. If the instance variable is defined by that module, the instance variable

 ## Limitations on instance variable inference

 A current shortcoming of Sorbet is that in many cases it cannot reuse static